Get in Touch

 • Measuring rule interest – support and confidence

-• Building a set of rules with the Apriori principle
+• Constructing a set of rules using the Apriori principle

 • Spark/PySpark/MLlib and Multi-armed bandits